jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Comparing Kaplan and USMLE-Rx

 * It's hard to say which is better
-  * Kaplan has very thorough and more integrative explanations with links [medEssentials for USMLE STEP1][medEssentials], but can be too detailed.
-    If you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+  * Kaplan has thorough explanations with links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer (Rx tends to just state facts).
+Kaplan can seem too picky, but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA.
   * Kaplan provides better analysis and review of each test: a table shows how